You can granularly assign WorkSpaces Manager portal admin users to do specific tasks.

 Adding a new portal Administrator

-IMPORTANT NOTE: Before you do this, check the Roles, and make sure that there is an Administrator role set up with ‘SysAdmin’ permissions.
-XXXXWHERE DO THEY DO THIS???XXXXGo to Section 4.3 and add a sysadmin role with the following selections.
+IMPORTANT NOTE: Before you do this, check the Roles, and make sure that there is an Administrator role set up with ‘SysAdmin’ permissions and add a sysadmin role with the following selections.

 To add a new portal administrator, select the icon on the right and select ‘Add Administrator’.